mohimali/wsl2-guide-windows-10/README.md

 - get rid of scaling errors with nautilus
 - scale pictures on readme a little smaller
 - how to shortcut intellij on desktop from wsl2
-- intellij open from terminal at a particular folder path within wsl2
-- add file explorer to terminal path